-Over AED 2 million recovered from lost items in Dubai taxis during 2025
+Over AED 2 million in lost cash recovered from Dubai taxis in a year

 Supplied

-Meera Al Shaikh, Director of Customer Happiness at the Corporate Administrative Support Services Sector, RTA, stated that "the lost property reporting framework is built on the readiness of specialised teams and effective integration between the Call Centre, taxi companies and drivers, supported by smart technology systems that help protect customers’ belongings and strengthen confidence in the services provided".
+Meera Al Shaikh, Director of Customer Happiness at the Corporate Administrative Support Services Sector, RTA, highlighted that "the lost property reporting framework is built on the readiness of specialised teams and effective integration between the Call Centre, taxi companies and drivers, supported by smart technology systems that help protect customers’ belongings and strengthen confidence in the services provided".

 More from Local